 Q: Will I receive academic credit for my internship?

 A: Yes, at the successful completion of Internship, 3 credits are awarded.

 Q: When does my internship take place?

 A: Internships range in hours from 180-640 hours.
-Students are eligible for Internship upon completion of 75% of their coursework: 45 credits for Associate degree students and 90 credits for Bachelor degree students (except allied health programs as listed above).
+Students are eligible for Internship upon completion of 75% of their coursework (45 credits for Associate or 90 credits for Bachelor) (except allied health programs as listed above).
 Unless otherwise dictated by program (see specific program information for requirements), associate students will register for INT299 Associate Degree Internship and bachelor students for INT499 Bachelor Degree Internship.

 Q: Must all Central Penn students do an Internship?
 What about Capstone?